RBLeon/VetPMS/tasks.md

 - [ ] Connect Dashboard Actions

-  - [x] Connect all buttons on the dashboard to the correct pages
-  - [x] Connect all tiles under the tabs to the right page
-  - [x] Link "New Appointment" buttons to scheduler
-  - [x] Connect "View Patient" buttons to patient details
   - [ ] Link "Start Consult" to medical records creation
   - [ ] Connect notification badges to notification center
   - [ ] Link financial overview to detailed reports